graphql-aspnet/graphql-aspnet.github.io/docs/advanced/multiple-schema.md

 sidebar_label: Multi-Schema Support
 ---

 GraphQL ASP.NET supports multiple schemas on the same server out of the box.
 Each schema is recognized by the runtime by its concrete type.
-To register multiple schemas you'll need to implement your own type that inherits from `ISchema`
+To register multiple schemas you'll need to create your own type that implements `ISchema`

 ## Implement ISchema

-While it is possible to implement directly from `ISchema` if you don't require any extra functionality in your schema its easier to just subclass the default schema.
+While it is possible to implement `ISchema` directly, if you don't require any extra functionality in your schema its easier to just subclass the default schema.

 ```csharp
 public class EmployeeSchema : GraphSchema